cell-os/cell-os/docs/userguide.md

     .generated/<cell-name>/cell-os--<cell-name>.pem

 Existing or new keys can be used (imported) by placing them in this location.
+You cannot access a cell without first importing the creator's key in this location.

 > **NOTE**:
 Before 1.2.1 keys were in the default `~/.ssh/cell-os--<cell-name>.pem` or